- Why are bees under threat of extinction?

-2. Build a bee hotel

-Like human hotels, by building a bee hotel, you’ll be supplying accommodation, refreshment, and even breakfast for bees.
-Building a bee hotel is an easy win to saving your local bees.
-Follow this step-by-step guide on how to build and where to put a bee hotel.

 If possible, recycle and reuse scrap pieces of wood or furniture, plastic bottles, and old garden canes for your bee hotel.
 If you have nothing at home, visiting your local waste tip to source your materials.

 3. Plant for pollinators

-Planting for pollinators in your garden, allotment, or even balcony will help honeybees immensely.
+Planting for pollinators and rewild your garden, allotment, or even balcony will help honeybees immensely.
 Bees forage from flowers rich in nectar and pollen, the former contains the sugar they require for energy while the latter provides them essential proteins and oils.
 When flowers are scarce, bees can starve.
 Use this plant for pollinators guide to discover which plants (flowers, herbs, shrubs, and trees) to grow, and when they flower.
 Different bees are active throughout the year, so you’ll need flowering plants from spring to winter.

 4. Build a beehive

-# SECOND

-**- Why are bees under threat of extinction?**